sebastipa/TOSCA/docs/sphinx/source/user_guide/input_files/turbines.rst

                                                       directory.
 See below for entries to this file.
    ------------------------------ ------------------- ----------------------------------------------------------------------------
    ``turbineModel``               string              Actuator model used to represent the wind turbine in the flow domain.
-                                                      Inputs to the model are contained in the wind turbine model file.
+                                                      Inputs to the model are contained in the wind turbine type file.
 Available models are:

                                                       - ``ALM``: actuator line model